Dhanuka99/Cyber-Explore/README.md

-# Cyber Security Past Papers
+# Welcome to Cyber 2022 Public Repository. 👨🏻‍💻

 ✨This only Education Purpose.
 ✨Here are some papers I found.
 They are not separated, they are all together.

 ## 🤝 How to contribute?